Pavan-Parker/codeCitadel/notes/Real-Time-Bluetooth-Networks-ShapeTheWorld.md

 `Assembler` converts the `assembly source code` into `object code`, which has machine level instructions to be executed by the processor.
 All the instructions in object are half word aligned.

 The `listing` is a text file containing the mixture of object code and it's source code.
-When we `build`, all the file are compiled/assembled,
+When we `build`, all the file are compiled/assembled, but the addresses will remain relative.
+When the entire project is built, we get the